timothylimyl/Complex-YOLO/README.md

 In the first step, Complex-YOLO converts the point cloud lidar data into a bird-eye view RGB map by encoding the RGB-map with height,intensity and density.
 This was done by projecting and discretising 3D point cloud data into a 2D grid of size 1024 x 512.
 The point cloud data used are constrained within an area of 80m x 40m.
 Thus, the resolution of the grid was about 8cm to get the desirable grid size.

 Each grid cell is encoded for its height, intensity, and density based on the number of points contained in it.
 The encoding is done by taking the maximum height of the point cloud, the maximum intensity and the normalised density of all points in the grid cell.

-% In github, explain through lines

-% refer to kitti_bev_utils.py, line26 - makeBVFeature  and config.py to see the area configuration.  kitti_yolo_dataset.py is used to preprocess the data which is called in the main (train.py) -line82 __getitem__ shows  is how the data from kitti is processed before training (it calls makeBVfeature)
+In the main training script `train.py, line53`, we create a custom dataset `KittiYOLODataset` taken from `utils/kitti_yolo_dataset.py` for proprocessing step of Complex-YOLO.
+In `kitti_yolo_dataset.py,line82`, it shows how the data is being process and extracted into a 2D bird-eye view map before feeding it into the 2D Object Detection network.
+Refer to `utils/kitti_bev_utils.py,line8,line26` function `removePoints` and `makeBVFeature` in code to see the preprocessing step that was taken.

 In the next step, Complex-YOLO can then use YOLOv2 to predict 2D bounding boxes on the bird-eye view RGB-map that was produced.
 It is worth noting that YOLOv2 can be interchangeable with any 2D detectors.